Reinforcement Learning Assisted Recursive QAOA: Implementation Details of Algorithms

 \section{Implementation Details of Algorithms}

 This appendix provides specifications for simulating RQAOA, RL-RQAOA, RL-RONE, and Gurobi optimizer.

 \textbf{RQAOA:} The authors in~\cite{bittel2021training} prove that finding optimal parameters in QAOA is an \(\mathsf{NP}\)-hard problem even with logarithmically many qubits at depth 1.
 We also often found that the landscape had many extrema and saddle points detrimental to gradient-based methods in QAOA and RQAOA.
 Hence, we use a brute force search to optimize the variational parameters to alleviate this problem.
 To perform the brute force search for depth-1 QAOA efficiently, we show in Appendix~\ref{app:var_opt} that for any fixed value \(\gamma \in \mathbb{R}\), one can compute \(\alpha \in \mathbb{R}\) maximizing the energy over \((\alpha, \gamma)\) by solving a system of equations as defined in (\ref{eqn:sys_of_eqn_var_opt}).
-We thus chose 2000 equidistant grid points\footnote{This means that we have a precision of \(10^{-3}\).
-One could in principle aim for higher precision by making a finer grid, but our observations from numerical simulations showed that grid size \(N=2000\) was sufficient.} \(\gamma_1, \ldots , \gamma_{2000}\) in the interval \([0, 2\pi]\) for \(\gamma\).
+We thus chose 2000 equidistant grid points \(\gamma_1, \ldots , \gamma_{2000}\) in the interval \([0, 2\pi]\) for \(\gamma\).
 After finding the grid point \(\gamma_k\) that maximizes the energy, we performed another refined local optimization with an off-the-shelf optimizer COBYLA in the interval \([\gamma_{k-1}, \gamma_{k+1}]\).
 Finally, we note that the optimal angles of QAOA for random graphs in \(\mathcal{G}[n, d, w]\) concentrate, which is in line with several theoretical as well as empirical results in the literature~\cite{brandao2018fixed, chou2021limitations, lotshaw2021empirical, wurtz2021fixed, shaydulin2022parameter, chmoussa2022tranfer}.
 Throughout, we choose \(n_c = 8\) otherwise specified explicitly.

 \textbf{RL-RQAOA:} Here, we discuss some design choices for RL-RQAOA as it is not entirely clear which one of them has a positive influence on the learning performance of the policy of RL-RQAOA.
 Firstly, there can be three choices to define \(\vec{\beta}\) that all recover the RQAOA policy for large \(\vec{\beta}\): \begin{itemize} \item[(i)] \(\mathsf{(\beta-all)}\) \(\vec{\beta} = \{\beta\}^{(n-n_c)}\), i.e., only one parameter among all edges for every iteration of RL-RQAOA; \item[(ii)] \(\mathsf{(\beta-one-all)}\) \(\vec{\beta} = \{\beta_{u,v}\}^{(n^2-n)/2}, ~\forall~ (u,v) \in E\), i.e., for each edge the RL agent learns the value of \(\beta_{u,v}\) accounting to a total of \(\binom{n}{2}~ \beta\)'s; and \item[(iii)] \(\mathsf{(\beta-all-all)}\) \(\vec{\beta} = \{\beta_{u,v}\}^{(n-n_c)(n^2-n)/2}\), i.e., similar to (ii) but for every iteration of RL-RQAOA, the \(\beta_{u,v}\) are learnt separately. \end{itemize}